-Four Quizzes will be given.
-Each exam will be worth 15 points.
-The exams will be structured to assess your knowledge of the readings, in-class films and lectures, and class discussions.
+Three quizzes will be given.
+Each quiz will be worth 15 points.
+The quizzes will be structured to assess your knowledge of the readings, in-class films and lectures, and class discussions.
 They will be short answer exams that will primarily pertain to the readings assigned for the weeks in which the exam is given.
 Other questions will pertain to the previous weeks' readings, classroom discussion, lecture, and/or demonstrations.
-Sometimes a question will refer to material covered earlier in the course, or issues discussed in our class email discussion.
+I will post a study guide on the Friday before each quiz.